Atrial septal abnormalities (PFO, ASD, and ASA) and risk of cerebral emboli in adults

 Stroke can be associated with abnormalities of the atrial septum, specifically patent foramen ovale (PFO), atrial septal defect (ASD), and atrial septal aneurysm (ASA).

 The relationship between PFO, ASD, or ASA and ischemic neurologic complications will be reviewed here.
 Treatment is reviewed separately.
-(See "Treatment of atrial septal abnormalities (PFO, ASD, and ASA) for prevention of stroke in adults".)
+(See "Treatment of patent foramen ovale (PFO) for secondary stroke prevention".)

 PFO AND ATRIAL SEPTAL DEFECT